Eclipse-Laboratories-Inc/rbpf/README.md

   program silently returns the maximum value as an error code, while rbpf returns Rust type `Error`.

-* The registration of helper functions, that can be called from within an eBPF program, is not handled in the same way.
+* The registration of syscall functions, that can be called from within an eBPF program, is not handled in the same way.

 * As for performance: theoretically the JITted programs are expected to run at